morgam7/pands-weekly-tasks/README.md

 ## Week 6: squareroot.py

 We had to write a program that inputs a positive floating point number and finds the square root.

+This week was not so easy.

+So the first thing I did was write the struction of the function.
+I started out with a simple calculation so I could get the syntax right.
+When I had the structure of the function working then I was able to fill in the more complicated squareroot calculation.

+As Andrew suggested I used Newton's method to get the squareroot, which looked complicated but was simple really when broken down.
+I found loads of suggestions online for code.
+I used the random.uniform function to get the initial guess squareroot but I soon realised that I could have used any number here.
+The other code I saw online set it to '1' usually.
+So I was getting a bit unnecessarily fancy with using random.

+It all seemed to be going well until I got this error message that said: ZeroDivisionError: division by zero.
+I couldn't figure out where I'd gone wrong and thought it had something to do with using random.uniform for the guessroot.
+But it turned out that I had mistakenly written the if clause as (number - approxroot) instead of (guessroot - approxroot).
+This is why I kept getting the endless recursion.

+Finally I used the format function to round the answer to two decimal places.

 Links that helped this week: